 Fourth generation cohesive silicone implants have a rupture rate of approximately 1% at 6 years.
 If a cohesive silicone gel implant ruptures, there is theoretically little change in shape of the breast, and the implant is said to rupture “silently.”
 The FDA therefore recommends a schedule of periodic breast MRIs to evaluate the implant for rupture.
 The chance of gel leakage or migration is very low with cohesive gel implants.
 Older generation silicone implants have a significantly higher rupture rate and are often found to be ruptured on reexploration.
 Depending on the severity of leakage complete, capsulectomy may be required.

 In the event of a saline or silicone rupture Dr. Zemmel recommends replacement.
 Dr. Zemmel usually replaces both implants at the same time, and if applicable Dr. Zemmel’s staff will discuss any warranty issued by the original manufacturer.
-Dr. Zemmel will discuss these issues at length with you at length during your consultation.
+Dr. Zemmel will discuss these issues at length with you during your consultation.

 Breast Implant Size Changes

 Breast augmentation has a very high postoperative satisfaction rate.
 Over time, however, breasts will age and change shape and consistency.
 Therefore many women desire changes in size of the breast.
 Many women desire to go somewhat larger while others desire a smaller breast size.